Kweepa/SquareDoom/README.md

 Currently the pattern and colour blits run in separate passes.
 This results in a millisecond or so of mismatched pattern and colour.
 If I interleave the blit, I can minimise the mismatch.

+## Per sector wall colours

+I think it would be pretty cheap to add NS/EW wall colours per sector.
+Also, to add dither patterns per colour, both for the walls and the flats.
+That would give an almost textured look.
+Of course it would need some decent art.
+The limit here is the content, not the tech.

 ## Load levels from disk